rydergibson/dr4g0n/README.md

 ```bash
 dragon
 ```
-### Note: only works with HTTP website forms as far as I am aware, for right now at least.
+#### Note: As far as I know, dr4g0n, for right now at least, only works with HTTP/HTTPS website forms (both GET and POST).